CeeDee Lamb Player Prop Bets for NFL Week 10 | Dallas vs. Atlanta 11/14/2021

 Matchup vs. Atlanta

-- Lamb put up 106 receiving yards in his only career matchup against the Falcons, 33.5 more than his over/under in Sunday's game.
+- In his one matchup against the Falcons, Lamb's 106 receiving yards total is 33.5 more than his over/under for Sunday's game (72.5).

-- Lamb did not have a touchdown catch in that matchup against the Falcons.
+- Lamb did not have a touchdown catch in that outing against the Falcons.

-- The 248.8 passing yards the Falcons give up per game makes them the NFL's 13th-ranked pass defense this season.
+- The Falcons are giving up 248.8 passing yards per game this season, the NFL's 13th-ranked pass defense.

-- The Falcons' defense is 28th in the league, conceding 2.1 passing touchdowns per game.
+- With 17 passing TDs conceded this season, the Falcons defense is ranked 28th in the league.

 Recent Performances

-- Lamb put together a 23-yard performance against the Broncos last week on two catches while being targeted nine times.
+- In last week's matchup with the Broncos, Lamb caught two passes for 23 yards while being targeted nine times.

-- During his last three games, Lamb has totaled 284 yards on 17 catches with two touchdowns, averaging 94.7 yards per game on 28 targets.
+- Lamb has racked up 284 receiving yards (94.7 per game) and two touchdowns, hauling in 17 balls on 28 targets over his last three games.

 Lamb's Dallas Teammates